Last Updated on July 1, 2021 by cmoarz

 How much gravel should I use in my tank?

-In most cases gravel makes up the major portion of substrate.
-Getting the right answer to the question depends on various factors.
+In most cases, sand makes up the major portion of the substrate with a layer of gravel over top.
+Getting the specific right answer for you depends on various factors.
 Let us share the main factors that could give the right answers to the above questions.

 Main Factors To Consider